lindnerby/modulectl/docs/contributor/migration-guide.md

 7. **Mandatory ModuleTemplates**

-   - **Restriction**: At the moment, `modulectl` is not used for the creation of mandatory ModuleTemplates.
-Please use Kyma CLI instead until the next release.
+   - Mandatory modules can be created using `modulectl` by setting the **.mandatory** field to `true` in the module config.
+If multiple ModuleTemplates for the same mandatory module get deployed to the Kyma Control Plane, Lifecycle Manager picks up the ModuleTemplate with the highest version.

 8. **Beta and Internal Flags**